 Our COVID-19 Response to Our Nonprofit Partners

 On March 18, 2020 the District Board of Directors voted to deploy up to $3 million dollars in grants to its current nonprofit Caring Community and Healthy Schools Initiative (HSI) partners that provide safety net services to our most vulnerable District residents.
-To date, we have already awarded the entire $500,000 set aside for the first round of emergency grants among 19 partners and $100,000 in emergency loans.
-Please stayed tuned in for future funding opportunties.
+To date, we have already awarded over $1.24 million in three separate rounds of emergency grants distributed among 4o+ partners and $100,000 in emergency loans.
 Our intention is to deploy funds quickly and efficiently to enhance agency response efforts during this rapidly evolving situation and to assure alignment with what’s needed while remaining agile and adaptable.
-Please direct any questions to Jenny Bratton at firstname.lastname@example.org

 Caring Community Grants

 Each year, SHD provides grants through our competitive Caring Community Grants program, ranging from $10,000 to 150,000 to local non-profits that offer health services to District residents.
-On May 6, 2020, SHD Board approved of the Grants Committee’s recommendation to award $3 million for the 2020-21 grants cycle.
+On January 6, 2021, SHD Board approved of a recommendation to allocate $750,000 of Covid-19 emergency funds into the 2021-22 Caring Community grants, raising the total funds to $3.75 million in the 2021-22 grants cycle.

 SHD Board of Directors approves Priority Funding Areas based on current and projected community health needs and variable funding resources.
 A Grants Review Committee consisting of local leaders knowledgeable in areas of community health read all applications and make recommendations for funding.
 Grantees are required to make mid-year and end-of year reports detailing how they used funds to positively impact the health of District residents.